nats-io/nats.net/tools/site_src/blog/2026-04-27-drain-on-dispose.md

 Both default to off, so existing apps see no behavior change.
 Turn them on if you want a clean shutdown without redeliveries.

+## A note on resilience

+You do not lose messages either way.
+JetStream redelivers anything that wasn't acked once `AckWait` expires, which is the whole point of at-least-once delivery.
+The old default is still correct, just noisier: a graceful shutdown can cause redeliveries you didn't actually need.
+For most apps that's fine.
+These options are for when you want shutdown to be precise rather than just safe.

 Applies to `Consume`, `Fetch`, and ordered consumer loops in `NATS.Client.JetStream`.
 Lands in `2.8.0`.